michielskobe/rnd-final-project/docs/project/bluetooth.md

 ### Notes about the WILC chip

 In our project, we will not use the integrated ATWILC3000 chip for Bluetooth connections.
 The chip supports Bluetooth 5.0, but only the Low Energy (LE)-variant.
-This means that audio streaming with the A2DP protocol is not supported since it is one of the features of "classic" Bluetooth.[^1]
+This means that audio streaming with the A2DP protocol is not supported since it is one of the features of native Bluetooth.[^1]

 However, this controller could still be used for other types of connections.
 This includes MIDI over Bluetooth, controling the mixer via Bluetooth, and so on.